-- Engine misfires (the issue often gets worse upon acceleration)
+- Engine misfires sometimes or all the time (the issue often gets worse upon acceleration)

 How to Diagnose the P0351 Code

-Given that the engine code P0351 has multiple likely causes, doing a proper diagnosis of the problem can prove quite a challenge.
+Given that the engine code P0351 has multiple likely causes, reaching a proper diagnosis of the problem will prove quite a challenge.
 Luckily, there are a lot of online resources for the average DIYer to help with this process.
-Here is a link to a video resource that shows what the troubleshooting process might involve for the P0351 code:
+Here is a link to a video resource that shows what the troubleshooting process might involve the P0351 code: